-The Equine Acupuncture Course pis a 130-hour continuing education course approved by American Association of Veterinary State Boards Registry of Approved Continuing Education (AAVSB RACE) that certifies students in veterinary acupuncture with an emphasis on horses.
-The course begins with an overview of fundamental aspects of Chinese Medicine, including Ying-Yang and Five Elements theory, which serve as a foundation for case diagnosis and treatment presented later in the class.
+The Equine Acupuncture Course is a 130-hour continuing education course approved by American Association of Veterinary State Boards Registry of Approved Continuing Education (AAVSB RACE) that certifies students in veterinary acupuncture with an emphasis on horses.
+The course begins with an overview of fundamental aspects of Chinese Medicine, including Ying-Yang and Five Elements theory, which serves as a foundation for case diagnosis and treatment presented later in the class.
 A variety of acupuncture techniques are taught, including electro-acupuncture and moxibustion, in addition to conventional "dry" needling.
 Students of the course learn acupuncture points on large animals only, and horses are used for practice in the wet labs.

 The course is presented in five sessions (two online and three on-site) over a period of six months.
 Online sessions are composed of lectures that students can stream at their own convenience.
-Afternoon wet-labs of on-site sessions give students the opportunity to learn acupuncture points on live animals in small lab groups of five to six students per instructor.
+Afternoon wet-labs during on-site sessions give students the opportunity to learn acupuncture points on live animals in small lab groups of five to six students per instructor.
 A spring class and a fall class are held each year.
 Equine Acupuncture is offered to licensed veterinarians and veterinary school students only.